renehernandez/obsidian-readwise/README.md

 After installation, it will ask for an [API token](https://readwise.io/access_token).
 This is required in order to pull the highlights from Readwise into your vault.

-**NOTE:** The token is stored at `.obsidian/secrets/readwise_token`.
-I'll recommend that you exclude the `secrets` folder from any backup process (e.g: Obsidian Sync, the Obsidian Git plugin).
+**NOTE:** The token is stored using [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) and it may have conflicts if the same vault were to be open on 2 different windows.

 ### Templating